Inside: Are you considering turning a hobby into a side hustle? Think again. Don’t make your hobby your job because it just might kill your passion.

 When deciding between hobby or hustle, make sure your decision won’t kill your passion.
 Ask God today how He wants to use your hobbies.
 It’s the best way to protect your passion.

-What do you enjoy about your favorite hobby?
-What role does that hobby serve in your life?
+What do you enjoy most about your favorite hobby?
+What role does that hobby play in your life?
 If you don’t have a hobby, ask God to bless you with one.

 Sign up below for a monthly blog update

 Slow down your pace of life today.